Madhe Sahaba Agitation: Background

-"a true believer should regard the breaking a tazia by force to be as virtuous an action as destroying idols.
-If he cannot break them himself, let him order others to do so.
-If this even be out of his power, let him at least detest and abhor them with his whole heart and soul."

 "Sayyid Ahmad himself is said, no doubt with considerable exaggeration, to have torn down thousands of imambaras, the building that house the ta'ziyahs".

+A second category of abuses that Syed Ahmad attributed to Shi’i influence was related to the practice of keeping ta’ziyahs.
+He particularly urged Muslims to abandon this practice, including the carrying of replicas of the tombs of the martyrs of Karbala in processions during the mourning ceremonies of Muharram.
+Muhammad Isma’il wrote:

+"A true believer should regard the act of breaking a tazia by force as equally virtuous as destroying idols.
+If he cannot break them himself, he should order others to do so.
+If even that is beyond his power, he should at least detest and abhor them with his whole heart and soul."

-This legacy was carried out by his followers, who later split into two new sects, namely the Deobandis and the Ahle Hadith.
-However till the end of nineteenth century, the anti-Shia sentiment was marginal and the followers of Syed Ahmad Barelvi were small in numbers.
+This legacy was carried forward by his followers, who later split into two new sects, namely the Deobandis and the Ahle Hadith.
+However, until the end of the nineteenth century, anti-Shia sentiment was marginal, and the followers of Syed Ahmad Barelvi were few in number.
 Mushirul Hasan says:

 "Shia-Sunni relations were not structured around sectarian lines.
 Some people nursed sectarian prejudices, but most consciously resisted attempts to create fissures in the broadly unified and consensual model of social and cultural living.
 Regardless of the polemics of the Ulama and the itinerant preachers, bonds of friendship and understanding remained intact because Shias and Sunnis of all classes shared a language, literature and a cultural heritage.
 That is probably why Sharar observed, though in an exaggerated vein, that no one in Lucknow ever noticed who was a Sunni and who a Shia".

-However as modern printing technology, political reforms and fast travel brought social changes, religious identities became politically relevant and religious leaders started to segregate people in order to strengthen their economic and political support base.
-Lucknow saw clashes between Shias and Sunnis in the 1880s and 1890s.
+However, as modern printing technology, political reforms, and fast travel brought about social changes, religious identities became politically relevant, and religious leaders began to segregate communities to strengthen their economic and political support base.
+In the 1880s and 1890s, Lucknow witnessed clashes between Shias and Sunnis.

 1908 Riots and Piggot Committee

-By the start of the 1900s, the majority of Sunnis still observed Muharram.
-Modern lifestyle resulted in Muharram becoming a feast as well as a battleground.
-As the government gazette noted:
+By the early 1900s, the majority of Sunnis still observed Muharram.
+However, modern lifestyles led to Muharram becoming both a feast and a battleground.
+As noted in the government gazette: